conradakunga/Blog/_posts/2025-03-19-organizing-net-projects-with-solutions.md

 A **solution** can help in this situation.

-The first step is to create a **blank solution using the `dotnet new sln` command.
-From within the current directory, type the following
+The first step is to create a **blank** solution using the `dotnet new sln` command.

+From within the current directory, type the following:

 ```bash
 dotnet new sln